DxNext/2016-Oct-L2/Linux/readme.md

     3. When to choose what Linux distro
     4. When to use which container/orchestration technology
         1. Open shift
-        2. Swarm
+        2. Deis
         3. DC/OS
-        4. Marathon
+        4. Docker Datacenter
-        5. Kubernetes
+        5. ACS